Porges/ways-to-play/src/games/fox-and-geese/fox-and-geese.md

 ## See also

-{% gameref assault %} is also played on the same board.
+[assault](games/assault/assault.md) is also played on the same board.